Cell Carriers to Begin Retiring 3G Networks in 2019

 “On December 31, 2019, Verizon plans to retire its CDMA network (1x/EVDO, 2G/3G), and we will stop activating new devices on CDMA after June 30, 2018.
 But we will continue supporting the following account services through July 1, 2019: Device ID Change, MDN Change, Price Plan Change, Suspend and Resume, and Reactivate MDN.”

 Similarly, AT&T recently turned down its 2G network at the end of 2016.
-The company has yet to announce plans for its 3G network.
+The company has yet to announce plans for an AT&T 3G sunset.
 The following is an excerpt from its customer contract language that states a commitment to maintain the 3G network until at least the end of 2021:

 Section 3.
 Retirement of Network Technology.